finn0013/active_data_migrations/README.md

 ### Things to Note

-There are a couple things to note when using this tool:
+There are a few things to note when using this tool:

 - The schema_migrations directory is shared across ALL MIGRATIONS.
 This means that you should make it a practice to have unique identifiers for ALL migration files across ALL migration directories.
 A good way to use this is to use the date and time for the identifier, such as "201207062043\_update\_some\_data.rb".
 - ActiveDataMigrations has been tested with Rails 3.
 It is not guaranteed to work with other versions of Rails or as a stand alone library.